lpsinger/userguide/capabilities.rst

 *  | **LIGO Data Grid Status**: Live dashboard showing up/down status of the detectors and online analyses.
-Status of the LIGO/Virgo/KAGRA alert pipeline is indicated by the "EMFollow" box.
+Status of the LIGO/Virgo/KAGRA alert pipeline is indicated by the "GWCelery" box.
    | https://monitor.ligo.org/gwstatus

 Public Alert Rate and Localization Accuracy